-JEDAK THET: 110.
-THE OFFERING Securities Offered: Common Share, Series A, Series B, and Series C offering comprised of the following tranches: (1) Common share offering of up to 1,333,333 Common Shares with a subscription price of CAD \$1.20 per Share.
-(2) Series A Units with the attributes and characteristics as set out under Item 5.
-"Securities Offered".
-(3) Series B Units with the attributes and characteristics as set out under Item 5.
-"Securities Offered".
-(4) Series C Units with the attributes and characteristics as set out under Item 5.
-"Securities Offered".
+Securities Offered: Common share offering of up to 1,666,667 Common Shares with a subscription price of CAD \$1.20 per Share.
 Price per Security: The price per Common Share is CAD \$1.20.
-The price per Series A Unit is CAD \$1.20.
-The price per Series B Unit is CAD \$1.20.
-The price per Series C Unit is CAD \$1.20.
-Minimum/Maximum Offering: The maximum Offering for the Common Share offering is 1,333,333 Common Shares for gross proceeds of CAD \$1,599,999.60.
-The maximum Offering for the Series A Unit is 500,000 Units for gross proceeds of CAD \$600,000.
-The maximum Offering for the Series B Unit is 350,000 Units for gross proceeds of CAD \$420,000.
-The maximum Offering for the Series C Unit is 350,000 Units for gross proceeds of CAD \$420,000.
-There is no minimum offering for any of the above Common Share, Series A Units, Series B Units, or Series C Units offerings.
+Minimum/Maximu m Offering: The maximum Offering for the Common Share offering is 1,666,667 Common Shares for gross proceeds of CAD \$2,000,000 CAD.
+There is no minimum offering for any of the above Common Share offering.
 You may be the only purchaser in any one or group of the offerings.
 Funds available under the offering may not be sufficient to accomplish our proposed objectives.
-The Issuer may, at its sole discretion, change the number of Shares, Series A Units, Series B Units, and/or Series C Units offered.
-Minimum Subscription Amount: The minimum subscription amount is CAD \$15,000 per investor for the Common Share offering.
-The minimum subscription amount for the Series A Units offering is 100,000 Series A Units at CAD \$120,000 total subscription price per investor.
-The minimum subscription amount for the Series B Units offering is 50,000 Series B Units at CAD \$60,000 total subscription price per investor.
-The minimum subscription amount for the Series C Units offering is 25,000 Series C Units at CAD \$30,000 total subscription price per investor.
-Eligibility: Residents of Alberta, New Brunswick, Nova Scotia, Ontario, Quebec or Saskatchewan, are subject to investment limits and must complete Schedules 1 and 2 (Classification of Investor and Investment Limits) under the Offering Memorandum Exemption.
+The Issuer may, at its sole discretion, change the number of Common Shares offered.
+Minimum Subscription The minimum subscription amount is CAD \$15,000 per investor for the Common Share offering.
+Amount: Eligibility: Residents of Alberta, New Brunswick, Nova Scotia, Ontario, Quebec or Saskatchewan, are subject to investment limits and must complete Schedules 1 and 2 (Classification of Investor and Investment Limits) under the Offering Memorandum Exemption.
 Residents of Manitoba wishing to subscribe for the Shares for an aggregate purchase price of more than CAD \$10,000 must qualify as "Eligible Investors" as defined in the applicable securities legislation.
 Please note that both eligible and non-eligible investors are subject to investment limits.
 Payment Terms: Payment to be made in full to "Freightera Logistics Inc." by certified cheque or money order or other form of guaranteed funds, concurrently with the delivery of a duly executed and completed Subscription Agreement.
 See Item 5: Securities Offered.
-Proposed Closing None - this is a continuing offering.
-The offering with respect to the Common Shares, Series A Units, Series B Date: Units, and Series C Units may close in one or more tranches at the discretion of the Issuer.
+Proposed Closing Date: None - this is a continuing offering.
+Income Tax Consequences: There are important tax consequences to these securities.
+See Item 6: Income Tax Consequences and RRSP Eligibility.
+Selling Agent: Yes.
+See Item 7: Compensation Paid to Sellers and Finders.

-RESALE RESTRICTIONS.
-You will be restricted from selling your securities for an indefinite period.
+RESALE RESTRICTIONS You will be restricted from selling your securities for an indefinite period.
 See Item 10: Resale Restrictions.

-PURCHASER'S RIGHTS.
-You have 2 business days to cancel your agreement to purchase these securities.
+PURCHASER'S RIGHTS You have 2 business days to cancel your agreement to purchase these securities.
 If there is a misrepresentation in this offering memorandum, you have the right to sue either for damages or to cancel the agreement.
 See Item 11: Purchasers' Rights.